yakworks/gorm-tools/docs/index.md

 ## Mango Queries

 The primary motive here is to create an easy dynamic way to query via a rest api or using a simple map.
 The DAO Service's and RestApiController come with a `query(criteriaMap, closure)` method.
-It allows yout get a paginated list of entities restricted by the properties in the `criteriaMap`.
+It allows you to get a paginated list of entities restricted by the properties in the `criteriaMap`.
 The query language is similar to [Mongo's](https://docs.mongodb.com/manual/reference/operator/query/) and CouchDB's new [Mango selector-syntax](http://docs.couchdb.org/en/latest/api/database/find.html#selector-syntax) with some inspiration from [json-sql](https://github.com/2do2go/json-sql/) as well